-Student Learning Outcomes (SLOs) are the observable or measurable results subsequent to a learning experience.
+Student Learning Outcomes (SLOs) are the observable or measurable results subsequent to a learning experience for both the program and courses.
 They may involve knowledge (cognitive), skills (behavioral), or attitudes and values (affective) that provide evidence that learning has occurred.
 SLOs also indicate the level of learning (e.g., introductory to advanced).
 Please visit the Student Learning Outcomes Assessment Resources webpage for further information.